 Sadé D. Frazier, D.O.

 Dr. Sadé Diahann Frazier is a licensed physician, who specializes in psychiatry, with subspecialties in child & adolescent psychiatry and forensic psychiatry.
-She is a diplomate in psychiatry of the American Board of Psychiatry and Neurology, Inc. She founded her consultation-based solo private practice, with a focus on adolescent psychiatry, women’s mental health and metabolic psychiatry, in the New York Metropolitan Area.
+She is a diplomate in psychiatry of the American Board of Psychiatry and Neurology, Inc. She founded her consultation-based solo private practice, with a focus on adolescent psychiatry, women’s mental health and metabolic psychiatry, in New Jersey.
 She is a forensic expert, providing consultation, evaluations, report writing and/or testimony for legal cases.
 Following graduation from medical school at Rowan University School of Osteopathic Medicine, she completed her psychiatry residency training within the Hackensack Meridian Health system, where she earned the Dr. Vincent J. Vivona Resident of the Year Award.
-She completed her child & adolescent psychiatry fellowship at Westchester Medical Center in Valhalla, NY, where she also served as chief fellow.
+She completed her child & adolescent psychiatry fellowship at Westchester Medical Center in affiliation with New York Medical College, where she also served as chief fellow.
 She returned to New Jersey to complete a second fellowship in forensic psychiatry at Rutgers Robert Wood Johnson Medical School.
 Additionally, she holds a certificate of completion in perinatal mood and anxiety disorders from Postpartum Support International (PSI).
 She is a former Diversity Leadership Fellow of the American Psychiatric Association (APA)/ American Psychiatric Association Foundation (APAF) and a past Vice Chair of APA’s Minority Fellowship Program.
 She has been a speaker at national conferences including the American College of Osteopathic Neurologists and Psychiatrists Annual Convention, the American Psychiatric Association Annual Meeting and the American College of Osteopathic Pediatricians.

 Great psychiatric care requires time, context, and careful thinking.